via-profit-services/website/content/docs/core/v2.0/api.md

 Creates an object which contains a specific key

 Arguments:
-  - `source` - Object containing any data
+  - Object containing any data
-  - `keyName` - The key by which the value will be extracted
+  - The key by which the value will be extracted

 Results:
  - Object containing only key with `keyName`.